microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 * continueSendingMessages (`ClientAPI`)
 * doWorkEcho (`ClientAPI`)

-When the client receives the 'InitialMessage' (from the IC), the LB's `onFirstStart()` event handler is called and this makes the initial self-call to 'continueSendingMessages'.
+When the client receives the [system message] 'InitialMessage' (from the IC), the LB's `onFirstStart()` event handler is called and this makes the initial self-call to 'continueSendingMessages'.
 This method builds a batch of server 'doWork' method calls then adds a self-call of 'continueSendingMessages' to the batch as a kind of tail-recursion to continue making progress.
 It then sends the batch to the [local] IC, which sends the calls (as method-invocation messages) to the server and client instances.
 As the client completes each "round" of work, it asks the server to report its progress by calling the 'reportState' method.
-While the server runs, it periodically makes a self-call of the 'checkHealth' method as a "heartbeat" to demonstrate that it remains responsive to incoming messages.
+While the server runs, it (optionally) periodically makes a self-call of the 'checkHealth' method as a "heartbeat" to demonstrate that it remains responsive to incoming messages.

 The client sends 'doWork' messages in a series of "rounds".
 The default is 1 round and is controlled by the --numOfRounds command-line parameter.
 Each round consists of 1 or more batches, with each batch containing 1 or more 'doWork' messages that are of a fixed size.
 Before starting the next round, the client optionally adjusts the size of the 'doWork' messages by varying the size of the byte-array parameter (the payload) being passed, which is the method's only parameter.
-The server keeps track of the number and cumulative payload size of the 'doWork' messages received, with the latter being used to determine whether the test has succeeded (note that checking the integrity of the byte-array parameter received is _not_ part of the test).
+The server keeps track of the number and cumulative payload size of the 'doWork' messages received, with the latter being used to determine whether the test has succeeded.
 The --expectedFinalBytes parameter tells the server how many 'doWork' message payload bytes it should expect to receive.
 If --bidirectional is specified, the server will also "echo" the 'doWork' call back to the client by calling the client's 'doWorkEcho' method; the client can verify the echoed messages by specifying a value for --expectedEchoedBytes.
-To more thoroughly verify the payload of the 'doWork' message (or its "echo" on a client), add the --verifyPayload flag.
+To verify the payload of the 'doWork' message (or its "echo" on a client), add the --verifyPayload flag.

 The command-line parameters that control round/batch production are shown below, and the validation of these parameters (in `Main.ts`) ensures that they always specify a valid test configuration: